-- j.
+- 4. A subset of ROW areas proposed for vegetation management activities are mapped, in part, for the presence of state-listed reptile and amphibian species (Figures 3 and 4).
+These include turtle species (and salamander species (and salamander - j.
 Avoiding such areas between April 1st and October 31st.
 In general, activities associated with vegetation management that are conducted between November 1st and March 31st will pose minimal or no risk to state-listed turtles. - k.
-No special conditions are required for hand-cutting target vegetation or for herbicide applications. - 1.
+No special conditions are required for hand-cutting target vegetation or for herbicide applications. - l.
 Mandatory training for staff conducting vegetation management work within Turtle Habitat from April 1st and October 31st. - m.
 For work between April 1st and October 31st, each work crew conducting vegetation management activities with mapped turtle habitat areas must have a designated and NHESP-approved turtle "Team Leader" as described in Appendix I. - n.
 If at all possible, avoid work between May 25th and July 5th, the prime nesting season for most state-listed turtle species. - o.
 If mowing is to occur between April 1st and October 31st, raising the height of mower blades 10 to 12 inches above the ground will reduce the likelihood of turtle mortality.
 Preferably, if possible, mow from the center of the utility ROW out toward the forested edges. - p.
 Immediately prior to mowing, the use of large mechanical operational equipment or driving large equipment off existing roads, visual "turtle sweeps" must be conducted in the work area by trained personnel under the supervision of the turtle "Team Leader" as described in Appendix I. Any turtles encountered must be moved a safe distance from the path of the vehicles or heavy equipment in the direction the turtle was oriented when observed and outside of the limit of work (e.g. 250 500 feet).